 Frequently Asked Questions

-I highly recommend the one listed in this recipe.
+The dressing listed in this recipe goes well with salmon salad.
 You could also try a Dijon vinaigrette.
 You’ll whisk together olive oil, Dijon mustard, and lemon.
 Pour over salad.

 This salmon salad is bright, special, and will make you look forward to lunch any day that it graces your refrigerator.